MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ## Description

-Modifies the settings either for the default team in a project, or for a named team if one is specified.
+Modifies the settings either for the default team in a project, or for a named team, if one is specified.
 Teams can be piped into the command.
-Depending on parameters passed it can set the Default and Backlog iterations, the bug behavior (handled as tasks, handled as requirements, or not handled through boards) working days, the team name and the team description
+Depending on parameters passed, it can set the Default and Backlog Iterations, the Bug Behavior (handled as tasks, handled as requirements, or not handled through boards) Working Days, the Team Name and the Team Description.

 ## EXAMPLES

 ### Example 1